sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 ### Important messages
 There are a couple of pre defined messages that will always passed around in the queue.

 * **sitespeedio.setup** - is the first message that will be passed to all plugins.
 When you get this message you can pass on information to other plugins.
-For example if you send pug files to the HTML plugin or JavaSript to browsertime.
+For example if you send pug files to the HTML plugin or JavaScript to browsertime.
 * **sitespeedio.summarize** - all URLs are analysed and the plugins need to summarise the metrics.
 * **sitespeedio.render** - it is time to render (=write data to disk).